wanyamae/airbnb-clone-project/README.md

  - Rate Limiting will limit the number of requests a user or IP address can make in a given time frame.
 This will prevent abuse, such as brute-force attacks or denial-of-service attempts, ensuring the API remains available and responsive.
  - Data validation will ensure that all data is validated and sanitized to prevent commmon vulnerabilities such SQL injections anc Cross site scripting (XSS).
  - Secure payment will protect sensitive payment information using secure PCI-compliant third-party services to protect user's financial data and reduce the risk of fraud.

+ # CI/CD Pipeline
+ CI/CD (Continuous Integration and Continuous Deployment) pipelines automate the process of building, testing, and deploying code changes.
+This ensures that new features and bug fixes are integrated smoothly, tested automatically, and deployed quickly, reducing manual errors and improving development efficiency.

+Implementing a CI/CD pipeline is important for maintaining code quality, catching issues early, and delivering updates to users faster.
+For this project, tools such as **GitHub Actions** can be used to automate testing and deployment workflows, while **Docker** can help create consistent environments for development and production.

+By using CI/CD, the project benefits from faster feedback, reliable releases, and a more streamlined development process.